darrinlallen/darrinlallen/README.md

 if you want to partner contact me here.  darrin.lovard.allen@gmail.com
-- 🌱 Ive got some other ideas also.  one idea is creating a business around free website creation . this would churn out free websites for anyone or anything . we would initially take donations .  artificial intelligence would do most of the work.
+- 🌱 Ive got some other ideas also.  one idea is creating a business around free website creation . this would churn out free websites for anyone or anything . we would initially take donations .  artificial intelligence would do most of the work. this would be a hyper competitive godaddy with a personal touch and customer service built around completed projects.

 I’m learning from a fire hydrant!!!!
 - 💬 Ask me about **Node.js, React, Firebase...
 HTML, CSS, JavaScript**